umaan1982/route-finder/README.md

  - User bahn.expert/routing internal api to get data
  - Use trainline API by reverse-engineering which does not work as it shows 401
  - Using puppeteer on trainline to get data which did not.
+ - After running on localhost, the internal DB API failed on cloud deployments, which required some creative engineering.

 ## ✅ My successful attempt.

  - Used DB Internal api to get the result and show it.
  - Parse the results into objects and extract relevant information relating to the project.
  - Reverse-engineered to get the internal API and make it work with Nuxt.
+ - Set up a reverse proxy server on a machine that me and my friends use for video game server hosting, hosted my proxy server there and exposed a single API which gets us the response.
+ - In the project, change the code to actually call the proxy server and get the result instead of calling the API itself.
+ - Used ngrok to establish a reverse proxy.

 ## File Comments